IBM/deploy-app-using-tekton-on-kubernetes/README.md

   kubectl create -f pipeline/pipeline-run.yaml
 ```

-It will create pipeline and you will get message on terminal as:
+It will create pipeline with a below message on terminal.
 ```
   pipelinerun.tekton.dev/application-pipeline-run created
 ```

-To check the status of the pipeline created,
+To check the status of the pipeline created:
 ```
   kubectl describe pipelinerun application-pipeline-run
 ```

-You may need to re-run this command till pipeline execution is not completed.
-It should show the interim status as:
+You may need to re-run this command based on the status.
+It shows the interim status as:

 <pre>
 Status: